 Issues in the WHOIS debate are varied.
 Any discussion of WHOIS will likely contain all of the words accuracy, privacy, anonymity, cost, policing, and SPAM.
 Each of the issues is important.
 This is sometimes lost in the heat of the debate and it is important to remind ourselves of this on a regular basis.

 In order to inform the debate, and perhaps make the decision-making process easier, ICANN has adopted the age-old tradition of "the study" in lieu of or as a precursor to action.
 Significant sums have been spent studying WHOIS, more is being spent, and yet more is planned with the span of time now stretching into decades.
-While the studies are welcome, and their results will be available to future WHOIS Review Teams, we are disappointed to note that these studies were called for by the GAC in 2007, and are only now being undertaken 5 years later.
-Having an evidence base for policy making is a good thing, but the delay in commissioning these studies is symptomatic of the lack of priority which ICANN the organisation and sections of the community have afforded to WHOIS issues.Each study addresses some different aspect of WHOIS; accuracy, proxy/privacy reveal/request, availability, They take time to be approved, conducted, reported, and of course debated.
+Each study addresses some different aspect of WHOIS; accuracy, proxy/privacy reveal/request, availability, and so on.
+They take time to be approved, conducted, reported, and of course debated.
 This time is measured in years and could be called ICANN time as compared to Internet time.
-The one constant throughout has been WHOIS itself; protocol, service, data.Conclusions
+The one constant throughout has been WHOIS itself; protocol, service, data.

 A gross understatement is that tensions exist between the various ICANN constituencies regarding WHOIS.
 Issues abound including right to privacy, anonymity, intellectual property protection, security and abuse, among others.
 Each is important.
 None more so than the other.

 We find little consensus within the ICANN community on the issues.
 More concerning, there appears to be no coordinated effort to achieve consensus on these important, and admittedly difficult issues.
 Neither ICANN the corporation nor ICANN the community have seen the need to charge an individual or group as responsible for WHOIS.
 We find this a significant oversight and surmise that without such a coordinating effort, the small steps required for consensus may never be taken.
 It is hoped that the establishment of regular WHOIS Reviews will assist in this regard.

-Where does this leave the issue of “promotes consumer trust”?
-Having struggled with what “consumer” means in the context of WHOIS, and aware of the Affirmation of Commitments’ observation that there are key stakeholders who do not engage in the ICANN environment, the WHOIS Review Team commissioned consumer research.
-This found that drivers of consumer trust include knowing the entity with whom they are dealing, and being able to find reliable contact information.
-The vast majority of consumers were unaware of the existence of the WHOIS service, and many struggled to understand the format of WHOIS outputs.
-This led us to conclude that the current implementation of WHOIS services does not help to build consumer trust, and more could be done to raise awareness of the service, and to improve its user-friendliness.

 For something so simple as WHOIS the protocol, it is unfortunate that WHOIS the policy has become so complex and unmanageable.